IntelPython/container-images/README.md

 * Tag with the release name

-        git tag -a 2017.0.0-2 -m '2017.0.0-2 release'
+        git tag -a 2017.0.0-2 -m '2017.0.0-2 release' git push

-* Push changes, this will trigger testing on travis-ci

-        git push

-* When travis-ci testing completes, push the tag

         git push origin 2017.0.0-2

 * Check later that all builds have completed on docker hub